Send a Sympathy Card

 Norman had a lifelong love for Paula and his family, Goldwing motorcycles, mastering the art of motorcycle mechanics and exploring the world of computer engineering.
 His curious mind and mechanical talent brought joy not only to himself but to all who knew him.

-Norman is survived by his beloved wife of 57 years, Paula Hughes Schlatre; his sons, Jason Paul Schlatre(Shan) and Timothy “Ryan” Schlatre (Sissy); his grandchildren, Paige Wilkins (Ryan), Savanna Richardson (Flash), Kimberly Searcy (Patrick), and James “Cole” Schlatre; and his great-grandchildren, Bryson Bruce, Bayleigh Searcy, Lillie Richardson, Emery Richardson, Ashton Wilkins, Addison Wilkins, and Stetson Schlatre.
+Norman is survived by his beloved wife of 57 years, Paula Hughes Schlatre; his sons, Jason Paul Schlatre(Shan) and Timothy “Ryan” Schlatre (Sissy); his grandchildren, Paige Wilkins (Ryan), Savanna Richardson (Flash), Kimberly Searcy (Patrick), and James “Cole” Schlatre (Rayvin), Samantha and Trace Bueche; and his great-grandchildren, Bryson Bruce, Bayleigh Searcy, Lillie Richardson, Emery Richardson, Ashton Wilkins, Addison Wilkins, and Stetson Schlatre.
 He is also survived by his brothers, Don (Meg) and Mike (Cindy), along with numerous nieces and nephews.

 He was preceded in death by his parents, Norman R. Schlatre Jr. and Helen Watts Schlatre.